Izhorians: History

 A map of Votic and neighbouring Ingrian-Finnish and Izhorian villages 1848–2007.

 The history of the Izhorians is bound to the history of Ingria.
 It is supposed that shortly after 1000 AD the Izhorians moved from Karelia to the west and south-west.
 In 1478, the Novgorod Republic, where Ingrians had settled, was united with the Grand Duchy of Moscow, and some of the Izhorians were deported to the Russian interior.
 The establishment of St Petersburg in 1703 had a great influence on Izhorian culture.
 World War II had the biggest impact on Izhorians, as devastating battles (such as the Siege of Leningrad) took place on their territory.

-In 1848, P. von Köppen counted 17,800 Izhorians, and by 1926 there were 26,137 Izhorians in the Russian SFSR.
+In 1848, Peter von Köppen counted 17,800 Izhorians, and by 1926 there were 26,137 Izhorians in the Russian SFSR.
 In the 1959 census, however, only 1,100 Izhorians were counted in the USSR.
 In 1989, 820 self-designated Izhorians, 302 of whom were speakers of the Ingrian language were registered.
 449 Izhorians lived in the territory of the USSR.
 According to the 2002 Russian Census, there were 327 Izhorians in Russia, of whom 177 lived in Leningrad oblast and 53 in St Petersburg.
 There were also 812 Izhorians in Ukraine according to Ukrainian Census (2001) (more than in Russian Federation and Estonia altogether) and a further 358 Izhorians in Estonia.